 Is there a requirement for banks to hold gone concern capital (“TLAC”)?
 Does the regime differentiate between different types of banks?

-In December 2016, the Federal Reserve finalized rules that establish minimum required amounts of long-term debt and total loss-absorbing capacity (“TLAC”) for the top-tier U.S. bank holding companies of GSIBs.
+In December 2016, the Federal Reserve finalized rules that establish minimum required amounts of long-term debt and total loss-absorbing capacity (“TLAC”) for the top-tier U.S. BHCs of GSIBs.
 For purposes of the minimum TLAC requirement, TLAC generally consists of Tier 1 regulatory capital, including Common Equity Tier 1 capital and Additional Tier 1 capital, and certain long-term debt.
 The rule aims to promote the financial stability of the United States by enhancing the resiliency and resolvability of covered GSIBs in the event of their failure or material financial distress without the need for government or taxpayer support.
 In October 2020, the Federal Reserve finalized a rule that prescribes more stringent regulatory capital treatment for debt issued under TLAC requirements.
 The rule is aimed at reducing the interconnectedness between the largest banking organizations.

 -